EMVA’s European Machine Vision Forum took place from September 4 – 6, 2019, in Lyon, France.

 Prof. Dr. Bernd Jähne

 Bernd Jähne has been Professor of Physics at the Interdisciplinary Centre for Scientific Computing (IWR) since 1994 and Senior Professor since October 2018.
 In 1995, he founded the Heidelberg Image Processing Forum and from 2008 to 2017 was coordinating director of the Heidelberg Collaboratory for Image Processing (HCI), an “Industry on Campus” project at the University of Heidelberg.
-Since 2008, he has been Chairman of the EMVA 1288 Standardization Committee and a member of the EMVA Management Board since 2015.
+Since 2008, he has been Chairman of the EMVA 1288 Standardization Committee and became member of the EMVA Board in 2015.